Enumeration of spatial manipulators by using the concept of Adjacency Matrix

 \subsection{On the applicability of adjacency matrix representation of spatial manipulators}

 The concept of adjacency matrix representation for enumerating 2D manipulators is extended to 3D in this study.
 Regarding the compatibility of adjacency matrix representation with 3D manipulators, the main constraint of adjacency matrix representation is that it allows a maximum of one joint to be the connection between any two links.
 The joints considered in this study are Revolute, Prismatic, Cylindrical and Spherical joints.
-Since the study considers four types of joints, there would be $\left(\frac{4^2-4}{2!}\right)+4=10$ possible cases of links sharing two joints, namely the revolute-revolute case, the revolute-prismatic case, the revolute-cylindrical case, the revolute-spherical case, the prismatic-prismatic case, the prismatic-cylindrical case, the prismatic-spherical case, the cylindrical-cylindrical case, the cylindrical-spherical case and the spherical-spherical case.
+Additionally, in this study, it is assumed that only prismatic and revolute joints are capable of serving as actuators.
+Since this study considers four types of joints, there would be $\left(\frac{4^2-4}{2!}\right)+4=10$ possible cases of links sharing two joints, namely the revolute-revolute case, the revolute-prismatic case, the revolute-cylindrical case, the revolute-spherical case, the prismatic-prismatic case, the prismatic-cylindrical case, the prismatic-spherical case, the cylindrical-cylindrical case, the cylindrical-spherical case and the spherical-spherical case.
 In all the cases except the spherical-spherical case, the relative motion is either impossible or not guaranteed for arbitrary positions and orientations of axes of joints, and therefore these cases are omitted in the enumeration.
-And in the spherical-spherical case, two links connected with two spherical joints at arbitrary positions can have relative motion.
-And the kind of relative motion in such a case would be equivalent to the relative motion of two links connected with a single revolute joint, where the axis of the revolute joint would be the line passing through the two centres of the two spherical joints.
+In the spherical-spherical case, two links connected with two spherical joints at arbitrary positions can have relative motion.
+The kind of relative motion in such a case would be equivalent to the relative motion of two links connected with a single revolute joint, where the axis of the revolute joint would be the line passing through the two centres of the two spherical joints.
 The above cases show that two links connected by two joints (at arbitrary locations and orientations) can have motion only in the spherical-spherical case.
-And since the motion, in this case, is equivalent to the motion of two links connected by a single revolute joint, this case is omitted in the enumeration such that the entire possible enumerations that are not omitted would consist of at most one joint connecting any two links.
+Since the motion in this case is equivalent to the motion of two links connected by a single revolute joint, this case is omitted in the enumeration such that the entire possible enumerations that are not omitted would consist of at most one joint connecting any two links.
 Thus, such enumeration can be made by permutating the off-diagonal elements of an adjacency matrix.